 All of which seemed to make this the perfect ending for The Ending, because Bonds and schmaltz have always turned the stomach like red vines and Coke.

 Thus, the most provocative scene Wednesday came not on the field but inside Bonds' former clubhouse (and if there's any doubt that it wasn't he who ruled the roost in there, here's a reality pill).
-There, slightly more than an hour before the first pitch,

 Bonds?
 Well, it sure was difficult -- no, make that borderline impossible -- to picture him doing the same thing a decade down the line.